tylerneylon/small_notes/mind_model/mind_model.md

 # Agency

-I'll explain this idea first because it's the simplest feature to achieve, and it's essentially independent from the present mind model.
+I'll explain how agency can be achieved first because it's the simplest of our goals to accomplish, and it's somewhat independent from the present mind model.

-A large language model doesn't have agency because it can only respond to input.
+A large language model doesn't have agency because it can only react to input;
+it can't independently take action.

 However, we can imagine a change that adds agency to any LLM-like system.
-Think of a model that receives two input streams that are interwoven together.
-One input stream is from the person talking to the model, and the other is the model being able to see its own output, which is the way current LLMs operate --- they need to see their own output to keep talking.
+Think of a model that receives two interwoven input streams.
+One input stream is the person talking to the model, and the other is the model being able to see its own output.
+Current LLMs see both of these streams, but they're set up so that only one person at a time can talk --- the LLM or the user.
+The difference here is that the model is designed from the start to see its own feedback, constantly, as well as real-time input from "the outside," such as the user.

 Now the LLM can choose to switch, at its own discretion, back and forth between a talking and listening mode.